YashM246/CUDA_Basics/05_CUDA_API/cuBLAS/Comparison.md

 - Automatic work partitioning: Splits matrices across devices

 The catch - it's SLOWER for single-GPU workloads because:
-- Data must transfer between motherboard DRAM and GPU VRAM
+- Data must transfer between motherboard DRAM and GPU VRAM every call
 - Memory bandwidth bottleneck between CPU and GPU (PCIe)
 - Synchronization overhead between devices

-Benchmark example:
+Benchmark example (see `05_compare_cublas_cublasxt.cu`):
   (M, N) @ (N, K) where M = N = K = 16384
-  cuBLAS (single GPU) is significantly faster than cuBLAS-Xt on one GPU cuBLAS-Xt only wins when the problem is too large for one GPU's memory
+  cuBLAS (single GPU, compute only) is significantly faster than cuBLAS-Xt cuBLAS-Xt timing includes: host→device copy + compute + device→host copy cuBLAS-Xt only wins when the problem is too large for one GPU's memory

 When to use cuBLAS-Xt: